Skip to main content

 Who should use MongoDB?

 MongoDB is best for Building retrieval-augmented generation (RAG) chatbots that ground LLM responses in private enterprise documents using Atlas Vector Search and Powering semantic product search on e-commerce catalogs by combining vector similarity with metadata filters and full-text relevance in one query.
-It's particularly useful for database & data professionals who need atlas vector search for semantic and rag workloads.
+It's particularly useful for ai memory & search professionals who need atlas vector search for semantic and rag workloads.

 What are the best MongoDB alternatives?